donkirkby/chess-kit/raw_rules/new_rules.md

     card: KH, 9.5, 3
     card: QH, 10, 3

-When all 16 pieces are on the board, shuffle the cards again, and place them next to the board as a draw pile.
+When all 16 pieces are on the board, randomly choose a dealer to shuffle the cards again.

-Randomly choose a scorekeeper, and get them to write everyone's initials at the top of the paper, leaving enough room for 9 scores and a course total.
-Leave room for 18 scores, if you're playing a full round.
+Also choose a scorekeeper, and get them to write everyone's initials at the top of the paper, leaving enough room for 9 scores and a course total.

 ### Play
-To start each turn, **check** that at least one white piece has another white piece it can borrow moves from.
-Make the same check for at least one black piece.
-In the rare case where no pieces of a colour can move, move the king to the closest square where it has a neighbour of the same colour.
-In this example after the second solution above, no white pieces can move.
-Start the turn by moving the white king to g1, g2, or g3 where it can borrow moves from the knight or the queen.
-If there is more than one move at the same distance, the scorekeeper may choose.

-    . .
-B . . .
-R .
-    . . . . . k . .
-    . r . n .
-N . .
-    . . . . b . . .
-    R . . . . . q .
-    . r B n .
-N . .
-    b . . . . . .
-K
-    . . . . .
-Q . .
-    margins: 0, 0, 4, 0
-    card: KH, 10, 0.5
-    card: 9S, 10, 4.5
-    arrow: h2, g3, white
-    arrow: h2, g2, white
-    arrow: h2, g1, white

-Once you're ready to start the main turn, **draw** two cards and place them face up next to the board where all players can see them.
+On the first turn, the dealer will **draw** two cards and place them face up next to the board where all players can see them.
 Check appendix A if you need to, and **announce** the two chosen piece types for this turn.
-Then **start** the timer.
+On later turns, only draw one card and play it on top of the card for the piece that was just captured.

-All players now try to **solve** the puzzle in as few moves as possible.
-While planning, no one actually moves the pieces.
-Just visualize how the pieces will move and count how many moves you need to threaten one of the piece types with the other.
+**Start** the timer, while all players try to **solve** the puzzle in as few moves as possible.
+While solving, no one actually moves the pieces.
+Just visualize how the pieces will move and count how many moves you need to capture one of the piece types with the other.

-When you **find** a path and count the moves, put your fist on the table to show that you're ready.
-When all the players have a fist on the table or when the timer runs out, the planning phase ends.
+When you **find** a solution and count the moves, put your fist on the table to show that you're ready.
+When all the players have a fist on the table or when the timer runs out, the solving phase ends.

 Now, everyone **reveals** their move count at the same time.
 Bang your fist on the table as you count "one, two, three."
 As you say "three," everyone puts out a number of fingers to show how many moves they need.
 The scorekeeper writes down everyone's numbers.
-If you think it's impossible, make a thumbs down gesture, and the scorekeeper will write an X.
+If you think it's impossible, keep your hand in a fist as a zero.

 The player with the fewest strokes must now **demonstrate** the path.
-If some players are tied for fewest, start with the scorekeeper and go around to the left until you reach one of the tied players.
+If some players are tied for fewest, start with the dealer and go around to the left until you reach one of the tied players.
 That player must demonstrate.
 It can be helpful to start by placing coins under all the pieces that you're going to move, so you can reset if you get confused.